-Meet the amazing cabinetry designers and architect that worked behind the scenes to create these studios, and learn how to build your own dream team to create your own craft space.
+Meet the amazing cabinetry designers and architect that worked behind the scenes to create these studios and learn how to build your own dream team to create a craft room in your home.

 There's a lot that goes into putting together a design team to help you make your dream studio a reality.

 Keisha and Mary each had others help them build their craft rooms.
 In this episode, those designers share some great tips on where to start.

 Someone who is trying to put together a new craft room needs a team to collaborate with.
 As architect Nerissa says, "Hire the right people to do the right jobs so that you'll have a good end product.”
 It's helpful to get recommendations from professionals even if you try to make better use of the space you have.